tg329/cornell-types/api_specification.md

 }
 ```
 *Note:*
+- `image_data` is the image in base 64 encoding.
+Backend Demo on Images have examples of it.
-- `url` is a work in progress. the format might change a bit later. not sure if we should add `created_at`
+- `image_data` and `url` is a work in progress. the format might change a bit later. not sure if we should add `created_at`

 ### GET Statistics (WORK IN PROGRESS) ###
 Response: